aarong/feedme-client/DEV.md

   When the transport emits a `disconnect` event due to a library call to `transport.disconnect()`, it must emit the event with no arguments.
-When the transport emits a `disconnect` event because its internal connection to the server has failed, it must emit the event with an `err` argument (generally an `Error` object) describing the nature of the failure.
+When the transport emits a `disconnect` event because its internal connection to the server has failed, it must emit the event with an `Error` object argument describing the nature of the failure.

 Transport objects must sequence event emissions as follows: